[EN] This is a selection of questions I am often asked. Other more detailed questions are dealt with in the Yin Yoga

 To finish the practice, it is recommended to turn to the left side of the body for a few breaths in order to activate the pingala or yang energy.
 But everybody can decide intuitively what feels best, of course.

 According to Chinese medicine, the chi in the kidneys and spleen is responsible for hormone production, particularly progesterone and estrogen, and the liver also plays an important part.
 Therefore, during menopause, more Yin than Yang energy is usually required.
 Yin Yoga can also help strengthen the bones and it can mitigate hot flashes due to its cooling effect, so that it might be good to practice it daily during this time.
 In my book Be Healthy with Yin Yoga from the publisher Südwest Verlag, there is also a special sequence for menopause.

 I have tried out many yoga bolsters.
 Based on my personal experience, the rolls from Bausinger and Lotuscrafts are very good.
 I prefer kapok or cotton as a filling, as I personally find that grain fillings make too much noise when moving the bolsters.
 I have found that kapok or cotton holds its shape over time better than grain.
 Kapok is more stable and firmer than cotton.

-Please view my YouTube channel for numerous clips that are certain to answer other questions you might have.
+Please view my YouTube channel for numerous videos that are certain to answer other questions you might have.